Skip to content

 • LegitSecurity - State of Application Risk Report (2025) - Examines the current state of application risk in 2025, focusing on common vulnerabilities and security testing inefficiencies.
 Key findings reveal significant issues with secrets exposure, AI-related risks, and software supply chain vulnerabilities, highlighting a need for improved security practices across the software development lifecycle.

-• RunZero - RunZero Research Report (2024) - Examines a broad range of organizational and network security issues through an innovative asset-centric approach, with a focus on "dark matter" in networks, segmentation issues, and unusual asset detection.
+• RunZero - Research Report (2024) - Examines a broad range of organizational and network security issues through an innovative asset-centric approach, with a focus on "dark matter" in networks, segmentation issues, and unusual asset detection.
 Key findings highlight the risks associated with unusual assets and the resurgence of older threats alongside emerging vulnerabilities, emphasizing the need for specific AI-driven security solutions.

-• Sonatype - 2024 in Open Source Malware Threat Report (2024) - Examines the proliferation of open source malware, or malicious open source packages posing unprecedented risks in the form of software supply chain attacks.
+• Sonatype - Open Source Malware Threat Report (2024) - Examines the proliferation of open source malware, or malicious open source packages posing unprecedented risks in the form of software supply chain attacks.
 Key highlights include a 156% year-over-year increase in malicious open source packages, highlighting the growing threat of intentionally crafted malware in software supply chain attacks.

 • United States Department of Defense - State of DevSecOps (2025) - Focuses on the adoption of DevSecOps practices within the United States Department of Defense.
 A key finding is the Air Force's launch of a new software directorate, highlighting a move towards integrating security earlier in the software development lifecycle.